vishwachintu/games/README.md

-# The below game are very unique in each classification and problem solving.
+#The games shown aboveare very unique and will appreciate you to boost your problem solving skills.